College Savings Plans

 Save as early as possible

 The sooner you start saving for college, the more money you may have when the time comes.
-There are tax-advantaged accounts to help you save for your child’s education that won’t impact your retirement savings.
+There are tax-advantaged accounts to help you save for your child’s education.

-529 college savings plans are tax-deferred accounts administered by states and institutions that let families — including grandparents, relatives, and friends — set aside money for college expenses.
+529 college savings plans are tax-deferred accounts sponsored by states that let individuals — including grandparents, relatives, and friends — set aside money for college expenses.

 Please consider the investment objectives, risk, charges and expenses carefully before investing in a 529 savings plan.
 The official statement, which contains this and other information, can be obtained by calling your Financial Advisor.
 Read it carefully before you invest.